Comparing Medicare, Medicare Advantage, Medigap and Medicaid

 Medicare Part B

 This is medical insurance.
-Though not a complete list, Part B generally covers medically necessary:
+Although this is not a complete list, Part B generally covers medically necessary:

 - Alcohol use counseling